 If you, as a student at Granite Academy, as a person receiving services from a program of Justice Resource Institute, or any other interested party, including staff, guardians/caregivers, advocates, or other interested persons, have a complaint or grievance, you are encouraged to first discuss the matter with the staff involved.
 It is important to note that complaints are not held against anyone making them in any way -- complaints are a valuable learning experience for the program and do not result in retaliation or barriers to service for anyone who brings forward a complaint.
 Staff will work with you to resolve the situation.
 Staff may involve their supervisor if that would be helpful.
 Within three school days, staff will inform you of any actions that will be taken.
 If the complaint is not resolved at this level, or if you choose, a complaint may be made in writing by completing the JRI Complaint Form.
-Complaint forms can be found on the student rights board, in each Case Manager's office, or from the Human Rights Officer.
+Complaint forms can be obtained through the Human Rights Officer or Head of School.
 You also may make a complaint by speaking to the Human Rights Officer.